aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/README.md

 per node, locally, avoids touching shared network configuration.

 **Why reconcile on a schedule instead of an EventBridge terminate event?** Event delivery can be missed, and a missed event leaks a record forever.
-A scheduled reconcile is
-self-healing: it corrects the zone no matter how a record was orphaned, and it cleans up after an abrupt teardown.
-The same function also purges the zone when the stack is deleted.
+A scheduled pass cleans up however a record was orphaned, including after an abrupt teardown.
+The same function also empties the zone when the stack is deleted.

-**Why is the node's write permission limited to `UPSERT` of `A` records?** That is exactly what the script needs.
-Forbidding `DELETE` and other record types means a compromised node cannot remove a peer's record or tamper with the zone's SOA/NS records.
-See *Security considerations* for the residual that IAM cannot close.
+**Why is the node's write permission limited this way?** `UPSERT` of a single-label `A` record is exactly what the script needs.
+The restrictions rule out concrete problems: forbidding other record types keeps the zone's SOA/NS intact; forbidding the apex matters because Route 53 refuses to delete a hosted zone that still holds an apex record, so a node could otherwise block stack deletion; and forbidding wildcards matters because `*.<zone>` would answer every unregistered name in the zone.
+Note the limit on `DELETE` buys less than it appears — see *Security considerations* for the peer-overwrite residual that IAM cannot close.

 **How does a node know its Slurm name at boot?** The PCS agent sets `PCS_NODE_ID` in the script's environment to the Slurm node name (for example `login-1`).
 The script registers